I Tried A Full Face Of Jones Road Beauty — & These Are My Favorites

 Just A Sec Eyeshadow, $26

-This eyeshadow is capital-P pretty, and was definitely one of my favorite products I tried from the brand.
-I got the shade Golden Peach, a shimmery warm light gold.
-The texture of this cream shadow is pretty incredible: The texture is cushiony and soft, making it really easy to apply and blend.
-It's a teeny-tiny pot, but you don't need a ton of product to get payoff.
+This eyeshadow is capital-P pretty and was definitely one of my favorite products I tried from the brand.
+I got the shade Golden Peach, a shimmery, warm light gold.
+The texture of this cream shadow is pretty incredible.
+It's cushiony and soft, making it really easy to apply and blend.
+It's a teeny-tiny pot, but you don't need a ton of product to get impressive payoff.
 I also dotted my cheekbones to add a subtle highlight.
 I would like to think Bobbi would be proud of the artistry.

 Advertisement